FrostFoe/PinClone/README.md

     - Create a Supabase project.
     - In the Supabase Dashboard, navigate to the SQL Editor.
     - Open the `sql/schema.sql` file from this project.
-    - **Important**: If you are running this on an existing database with previous Pinclone tables, the script includes `DROP TABLE IF EXISTS ...
-CASCADE;` commands.
-These will delete your existing `pins` and `profiles` tables and their data.
-Ensure you have backups if needed.
+    - **Important**: The script includes `DROP SCHEMA public CASCADE; CREATE SCHEMA public;` commands.
+These will delete your existing `public` schema and all its data.
+Ensure you have backups if needed or remove these lines if applying to an existing schema you wish to preserve and modify.
     - Copy its entire content and paste it into the Supabase SQL Editor.
     - Run the script to create all necessary tables, indexes, RLS policies, and triggers.
     - **Storage Buckets**:
-      - Go to Storage -> Create Bucket.
-Name it `pins`.
-Make it public or set appropriate access policies as suggested in the comments of `sql/schema.sql`.
-      - Go to Storage -> Create Bucket.
-Name it `avatars`.
-Make it public or set appropriate access policies as suggested in the comments of `sql/schema.sql`.
+      - The SQL script includes comments in "SECTION 7" with guidance and example RLS for creating `pins` and `avatars` storage buckets.
+Please review these and set up your buckets accordingly in the Supabase Storage UI.
     - Review and ensure Row Level Security (RLS) policies (defined in `sql/schema.sql`) are active for your tables.
-    - **Refresh Schema Cache**: After running the SQL script, it's a good practice to refresh Supabase's schema cache.
+    - **Refresh Schema Cache**: After running the SQL script, it's crucial to refresh Supabase's schema cache.
 You can often do this in the Supabase Dashboard (e.g., API section -> "Reload schema") or by making a minor, trivial change to a table via the UI (like adding/removing a column comment) and saving.

 2.  **Environment Variables:**